Refugee Protection Division

 Overview of Refugee Claims before the Refugee Protection Division

 The Refugee Protection Division is a tribunal branch of the Immigration and Refugee Board.
-The Refugee Protection Division hears matters from individuals claiming protected person status.
-Claims can be made at an IRCC or CBSA office in Canada or a Port of Entry, such as an airport or border.
+The Refugee Protection Division hears matters from individuals claiming refugee protection in Canada.
+Claims can be made at an IRCC or CBSA office in Canada, online once inside Canada or a Port of Entry, such as an airport or border.
 You may also make a claim from outside of Canada, but such claims are not processed by the Refugee Protection Division, they are processed by IRCC.
 Claims for refugee status are made under two categories: a convention refugee or a person in need of protection.

-Upon claiming protected person status, the claimant must appear for a hearing and has the burden to establish that the claimant is a convention refugee or a person in need of protection (although it is possible that the Minister grants refugee status without a hearing before the Refugee Protection Division).
+Once the claim has been referred to the RPD, a hearing will be scheduled.
+The claimant must appear for a hearing and has the burden to establish that the claimant is a convention refugee or a person in need of protection.
+In certain circumstances, a claim may be decided without a hearing.

 A convention refugee is someone who has proved to the Refugee Protection Division that they are unable or unwilling to return to their country of origin or country of previous residence because they have a well-founded fear of persecution based on: